Soan Papdi (film)

-Soan Papdi (சோன்பப்டி) is a 2015 Tamil language comedy crime thriller film written and directed by debutant Sivani and produced by S. Kalaivani under Golden Movie Maker.
-The film features Sri of Vazhakku Enn 18/9 fame, child actor Sahil (making his debut), Priya, and Niranjana in lead roles, while Manobala and Pattimandram Raja play supporting roles.
-The music was composed by Dhanraj Manickam with cinematography by Thanu Balaji and editing by K. Thanigachalam.
+Soan Papdi (சோன்பப்டி) is a 2015 Tamil language comedy crime thriller film directed by Sivani.
+The film features Sri, child actor Sahil Kirpalani (making his debut), Priya, and Niranjana in lead roles, while Manobala and Pattimandram Raja play supporting roles.
+The music was composed by Dhanraj Manickam.
 The film released on 29 May 2015.

 Plot

 The story is about an engineer who lands in a mysterious quandary and how he begins to unravel the mystery around it.